kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 } PseudonymousCredential
 ~~~

-As the name suggests, PseudonymousCredentials don't contain a client's client
+PseudonymousCredentials don't contain a client's client
 and user ID.
-Instead, they use two pseudonyms: a user pseudonym (shared by all
+Instead, they use two pseudonyms: a user pseudonym shared by all
-other PseudonymousCredentials of the user's clients in a given room) and a
+other PseudonymousCredentials of the user's clients in a given room and a
-client pseudonym (unique for each PseudonymousCredential).
+client pseudonym unique for each PseudonymousCredential.
 Each pseudonym is an
 IdentifierUri made up of a randomly generated UUID and the user's provider's
 domain.